onuralpArsln/stellarSoroban/ReadME.md

 ### Learn Rust Basics

 For this project you do not required to know intensive amount of rust.
 But it is nice to know. you can quickly realize that it has a `C`/`C++` like syntax and feel.
-You can go for the `rustBasics` within this repo and then `cargoTime` to learn enaough rust and cargo for this project or you can delve deeper with the Rustlings course.
+You can go for the `thisRepo/rustBasics` within this repo and then `thisRepo/cargoTime` to learn enough rust and cargo for this project or you can delve deeper with the Rustlings course.
 We recommend going on with the Rustlings course to learn rust in a robust way, which you can find here: [Rustlings GitHub Repository](https://github.com/rust-lang/rustlings/).

 To use the Rustlings course, run: